petrmatej94/Project.NET.ChartSenderService/README.md

 - Emails are sent every minute.
 For this, Gmail SMPT server was used

 ### Requirements:

-- Service will download data from some web
+- Service will download data from some API
 - Downloaded data will be visualized by chart.
 Chart will be sent periodically by email
-- It is prohibited to use foreign components / libraries
+- It is prohibited to use foreign components / libraries (Chart generated manually as image)